piresramon/gpt-4-enem/README.md

 | **Total**            |      **68.64**     | **72.88** | **70.34** |    **69.49**    | **76.27** | **73.73** |    **79.66**   | **80.51** | **87.29** |

 <p style="text-align: center;">Results on ENEM 2022.
 Questions that require image comprehension were removed.</p>

+ We make available all explanations, targets and predictions generated for all experiments with the ENEM 2022 dataset in the [reports](reports/) folder.

 ## Data